NUKIB/misp/README.md

 ## Logging

-Logging is important to keep your MISP secure and in good conditions.
+Logging is important to keep your MISP secure and in good condition.
 [Check detailed manual how to configure logging](docs/LOGGING.md)

 ## Environment variables